XtremeXSPC/LCS.Dev-Blog/README.md

 ## My Tech Stack 🛠️

-I love writing clean, efficient, and maintainable code, and I work with a variety of languages:
+I love writing clean, efficient, and maintainable code, and I work with a variety of languages (Learning in progress):

 - **C** / **C++**: The building blocks for system-level programming.
 - **Java** & **Kotlin**: Strong tools for scalable, reliable applications.
 - **Rust**: Safety, speed, and concurrency at its finest.
 - **Python**: Perfect for scripting, automation, and data tasks.
-- **Go**: Simple yet powerful for concurrent and scalable systems.

 I'm also a **Linux** enthusiast and advocate for **Free Software**, believing that technology thrives when it's open, collaborative, and accessible to everyone.